lint-staged/lint-staged/README.md

 ## Configuration

 You can configure lint-staged by adding a `lint-staged` section to your `package.json`.
-It should be an object where each value is a command to run and key is a glob pattern to use for this
+It should be an object where each value is a command to run and its key is a glob pattern to use for this command.
-command.
 This package uses [minimatch](https://github.com/isaacs/minimatch) for glob patterns.
 See its [documentation](https://github.com/isaacs/minimatch) if you have questions regarding glob patterns.

 ```json